Special offer

 Dear [Employee first name],

 This letter is to act as a formal warning for your misconduct on [date of infraction].
-We received news about your [short description of the incident/infraction].
-Such behaviour goes against your expected behaviour in the workplace and is therefore a breach of Company Policy [outline the specific policy that the employee breached, its page number, section number, paragraph number, or the respective serial number within the company policy handbook].
+We received information about your [short description of the incident/infraction].
+Such behaviour goes against your expected behaviour in the workplace and is therefore a breach of Company Policy [outline the specific policy that the employee breached, its page number, section number, paragraph number or the respective serial number within the company policy handbook].

-Since you have violated your expected code of conduct, you are hereby put on a warning period for [duration] during which time we will monitor your behaviour.
+Since you have violated your expected code of conduct, you are hereby put on a warning period for [duration], during which time we will monitor your behaviour.

-Employee signature: [Name of employee] Date: [Date]
+Employee signature: Date:

-Supervisor/ manager signature: [Name of supervisor/manager] Date: [Date]
+Supervisor/ manager signature: Date:

 Download PDF for Free